unhcr/koboloadeR/README.md

 The package comes as a companion tool to the [Integrated Framework for Household Survey](https://unhcr.github.io/Integrated-framework-household-survey).

 koboloadeR aims at helping [humanitarian data analysts](https://humanitarian-user-group.github.io/) to save time by quickly generating graphs and charts needed to discover insights from a dataset and ensure analysis __reproducibility__ through a separation of the analysis configuration and the analysis process.
-The package allows to account for sample weights and hierachical dataset structure (both capacities that are not available through the defaults reporting engine or the [excel-analyzer](http://support.kobotoolbox.org/articles/592387-using-the-excel-analyzer)).
+The package allows to account for sample weights and hierachical dataset structure (both capacities that are not available through the default [reporting engine](http://support.kobotoolbox.org/articles/2847676-viewing-and-creating-custom-reports) or the [excel-analyzer](http://support.kobotoolbox.org/articles/592387-using-the-excel-analyzer)).
+This metapackage brings together a series of specialised packages in an organised data analysis workflow.

 ## Approach